freynder/ESP32-MySensors-Gateway/README.md

 Please note that this is a work in progress and has not been tested yet.
 I will update the project asap.

+Update Aug 10th: Tested the boards and some issues came up:
+- TX and RX leds connected to IO34 and IO35 do not work as ESP32 does not support pull-up on those pins.
+- Wrong labelling of RX led (mentioned 36 but should be 34)
+- C4 capacitor was located near the CH340G chip but should have been near AMS1117
+- auto flash does not seem to work.
+Needs additional troubleshooting.
+Holding the flash button manually does work.
+Added some pictures.